 The blower motor for the A/C fails.
 Your climate control buttons no longer control the blower fan.
 There is no air coming out of the vents.

-Unfortunately, you will see a lot of BMW where the blower fan motor fails.
+Unfortunately, you will see a lot of BMWs where the blower fan motor fails.
 Note that another reason why the blower fan may stop working is due to a defective blower fan resistor.
-Consider replacing them both simultaneously to avoid having to do the same repair in the future.
+Consider replacing them both simultaneously to avoid having to repair the same in the future.